kesslerio/vibe-check-mcp/src/vibe_check/mentor/deprecated/README.md

 ## Why Deprecated?

-After PR #203 successfully deployed security fixes with 0.02% overhead, we consolidated 7 different mcp_sampling implementations into a single canonical version.
+After PR #203 successfully deployed optimized security fixes, we consolidated 7 different mcp_sampling implementations into a single canonical version.
 This follows the principle learned from the "security theater" incident: **built but not activated = worse than not built**.

 ## Files